A Simple Algorithm for Combinatorial n-Fold ILPs Using the Steinitz Lemma: Introduction

-In this paper, we solve a variant of combinatorial \nfILP which does not have bounds on the variables.
+In this paper, we solve a variant of combinatorial \nfILP where the variables are non-negative and unbounded from above.
 However, our constraint matrix is more general because in our setting the top blocks $T$ need not be identical.
 We formally define our problem and result in \Cref{ss:contribution}.
-We believe our methodology is conceptually simpler than the earlier approaches that involved sophisticated Graver basis augmentation steps and is more direct in that it does not go via an LP relaxation step.
+We believe our methodology is conceptually simpler than the earlier approaches, described in the next sub-section, for solving this problem.